 European Lottery Guild Review

-Arriving at www.europeanlotteryguild.com, their home page is colorful and their little logo on the left definitely put a smile on my face.
+Arriving at www.europeanlotteryguild.com, their home page is colorful and their little logo on the left definitely puts a smile on my face.
 I must confess though I didn’t need the scrolling window of a group of African children front and center in amongst other updates on the latest lotteries available.
 It was very distracting and got me sidetracked immediately.
 Dragging myself back to what I was here to do – check out their credibility – I started walking through their pages.
 So what did I find out?

 This is a very persuasive site that is clean and easy to navigate.
-It is very straight forward without all the usual lengthy explanations of terms and conditions though do provide sufficient information to answer most questions.
+It is very straight forward without all the usual lengthy explanations of terms and conditions though they do provide sufficient information to answer most questions.

 The Europeanlotteryguild.com offers the basic European lotteries including British, Irish, French, German, Spanish (El Gordo, Summer Gordo, and El Nino) and EuroMillions.
 They provide a nice short and sweet explanation of each of the lotteries including tax information if applicable in that country.